Lennard-Jones fluid

 The objective of this tutorial is to perform the simulation of a binary fluid using LAMMPS.

-The system is a Lennard-Jones fluid made of neutral particles with two different diameters in a cubic box with periodic boundary conditions.
-The temperature of the system is maintained using a Langevin thermostat [12], and basic quantities are extracted from the system, including the potential and kinetic energies.
+The system is a Lennard-Jones fluid composed of neutral particles with two different diameters, contained within a cubic box with periodic boundary conditions In this tutorial, the temperature of the system is maintained using a Langevin thermostat [12], and basic quantities are extracted from the system, including the potential and kinetic energies.

 This tutorial illustrates several key ingredients of molecular dynamics simulations, such as system initialization, energy minimization, integration of the equations of motion, and trajectory visualization.